MUNsdh/readthedocs/docs/source/Assigning Footprints to Components.rst

 In the third tab, the filtered footprints, the connectors are organized by the manufacturer’s part numbers (MPM) which we determined from the digikey product page as **BMO8B-SRSS-TBT(LF)(SN)**.
 It is clear that the part number is not listed with any of the footprints in the filtered footprints tab.

-This introduces that sometimes KiCAD glitches.
 To confirm if the footprint exists or not, filter by library only (connector_JST).
 Notice that there is a pattern in how the footprints are named.

 .. figure:: ../_static/images/footprint16.png
     :figwidth: 700px